 Legal Assistance for Seniors (LAS) provides several different methods of outreach to ensure that the senior community is aware of the services available and can access them.
 First, LAS holds office hours each month at senior centers throughout Alameda County, including Fremont Senior Center, Hayward Senior Center, and Alameda Senior Center.
 LAS also provides free community education presentations at locations throughout Alameda County on topics of interest to older adults, including How to Prevent Medicare Fraud and Abuse, An Overview of Long-Term Care, and How to Get Help with Healthcare Costs, among others.
 Through these presentations, older adults are also able to learn about the free services offered by LAS.
-In addition to providing community education presentations, LAS staff and volunteers also conduct outreach at health and community fairs; between LAS' outreach efforts and community education presentations, LAS maintains a large network of community partners through collaboration and service provider groups to ensure that partners can easily refer older adults who need legal services to the agency.
+In addition to providing community education presentations, LAS staff and volunteers also conduct outreach at health and community fairs; between LAS' outreach efforts and community education presentations, LAS can reach thousands of Alameda County older adults each year.
+LAS maintains a large network of community partners through collaboration and service provider groups to ensure that partners can easily refer older adults who need legal services to the agency.
 Additionally, LAS provides technical assistance to community partners to help them improve their services to older adults.

-Fiscal Year Name of Provider Geographic Region covered

-0004 0005 a.
-Legal Assistance for a.Countywide
+Fiscal Year Name of Provider Geographic Region covered 2024-2025 a.
+Legal Assistance for Seniors b. c. a.
+Countywide b. c.
+2025-2026 a. b. c. a. b. c.
+2026-2027 a. b. c. a. b. c.

-2024-2025 Seniors b.

-b. С.

-С.

-2024-2025 a.
-Legal Assistance for a.Countywide

-Seniors b.

-b. С.

-С.

-a. a.

-2026-2027 b. b.

-2020-2021 С. С.

-a. а.

-2027-2028 b. b.

-2021-2020 C. С.